DataWithMowa/DataWithMowa/README.md

 </div>

 ## 🚀 About Me
-- **📊 Data Analyst | 🧠 Data Scientist | ⚡ Python Enthusiast**
+- **📊 Data Analyst | Customer Support Specialist | Specializing in Customer Experience (CX), Marketing and E-commerce Analytics**
-- **🎯 Currently Working As:** A Data Analyst, developing skills in Data Science and contributing to projects involving analysis, visualization, and machine learning.
+- **🎯 Currently Working As:** A Data Analyst, developing skills in both advanced Customer Support Methodologies and Data Analytics (focusing on Sales, Marketing, and Customer Insights)
 - **🤝 Looking to Collaborate On:** Anything related to data analysis!
 Let’s talk data.
-- **⚡ What I Do In My Free Time:** Solve Python problems, take data courses, and read tech articles.
+- **⚡ What I Do In My Free Time:** Take data, marketing, and customer suppport courses, and read tech articles.

 ## 🔧 Languages & Tools I Use
 <div>